 If you are an employee, regardless of your level of seniority, you will not have full legal responsibility for the running of the business.
 Even a CEO reports to a board of directors but if you are the owner of a business, regardless of the size of that business, legal responsibility will fall to you and that is the key difference.

-2. Business Plan – Make sure that your business plan is up to date and is relevant to the direction that you want to take the business in.
+Make sure that your business plan is up to date and is relevant to the direction in which you want to take the business.
 Also make sure that your business plan includes a SWOT (Strengths, Weaknesses, Opportunities, and Threats).
 It is recommended that you review your business plan and SWOT Analysis every six months

 - carefully match stock levels to sales forecasts